spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-spryker-with-mysql.md

 ## Adjust Spryker to run with MySQL

-To run the Spryker Demoshop with MySQL, adjust some parts in your configs:
+To run the Spryker Demoshop with MySQL, adjust the following parts in your configs:

 1. In `config/Shared/config_default.php`, modify the database configuration: